Shelter (2007 film)

 Shelter is a 2007 American romantic drama film produced by JD Disalvatore and directed and written by Jonah Markowitz.
 It stars Trevor Wright, Brad Rowe, and Tina Holmes.
-It was the winner of "Outstanding Film – Limited Release" at the 2009 GLAAD Media Awards, Best New Director and Favorite Narrative Feature at the Seattle Lesbian & Gay Film Festival, and the People's Choice Award for Best Feature at the Vancouver Queer Film Festival.
+It was the winner of "Outstanding Film–Limited Release" at the 2009 GLAAD Media Awards, Best New Director and Favorite Narrative Feature at the Seattle Lesbian & Gay Film Festival, and the People's Choice Award for Best Feature at the Vancouver Queer Film Festival.
 Shelter represents the feature directorial debut of Markowitz.

 Plot

 Zach is an aspiring young artist living in San Pedro, California.
-He has put off his dreams of going to art school in order to work and help his older sister Jeanne, his disabled father, and his five-year-old nephew Cody, whom he cares for most of the time as the irresponsible Jeanne spends her time partying.
+He has put off his dreams of going to art school in order to work and help his older sister Jeanne, his disabled father, and his five-year-old nephew Cody, whom he cares for most of the time, as Jeanne spends her time partying.
 Working as a short-order cook to make ends meet, Zach uses his free time to paint, surf, and hang out with his on/off girlfriend Tori and his best friend Gabe.

 When Gabe's older brother Shaun comes back home from Los Angeles for a few weeks, Zach and Shaun develop a close friendship as they go surfing together.
-Shaun, who is a published writer, encourages Zach to take control of his life and pursue his ambition of going to CalArts.
+Shaun, a published writer, encourages Zach to take control of his life and pursue his ambition of going to CalArts.
 One night after drinking, Shaun kisses Zach.
 However, Zach is not prepared to give in to his feelings immediately and struggles with whether or not he may be gay.
-Soon, however, he goes to Shaun's house and the two start making out and spend the night together.
-Following this, Jeanne reveals her boyfriend Alan is heading to Portland for a job interview and she wants to go with him for the weekend so she needs Zach to look after Cody.
+After Zach breaks up with Tori, he goes to Shaun's house, and the two sleep together.
+Following this, Jeanne reveals she and her boyfriend Alan are heading to Portland for his job interview, forcing Zach to look after Cody.
 Zach is reluctant, but agrees.
 When Shaun invites him over, he tells him to bring Cody along and the three have a great time together.
-Zach and Shaun's relationship begins to blossom, while at the same time Shaun builds a strong bond with Cody.
+Zach and Shaun's relationship begins to blossom, while Shaun builds a strong bond with Cody.

 Zach feels uncomfortable when both Gabe and Jeanne learn about his relationship with Shaun.
-Although Gabe is supportive, Jeanne reveals her homophobic opinions and tells Zach that she does not want Cody hanging around Shaun because he is gay.
-She insists that since Cody's father is no longer in the picture, she needs Zach to be a positive influence and role model for Cody.
+Although Gabe is supportive, Jeanne reveals her homophobic opinions and tells Zach that she does not want Cody hanging around Shaun due to his sexuality.
 At a party later that night, Zach becomes conflicted and ends things with Shaun, reasoning that he is not like him.
-Shaun tells him that it is obvious what he wants and calls him a coward for being too afraid to deal with it.
+Shaun tells him that it is obvious what he wants and calls him a coward for being too afraid to deal with his feelings.